 Film Review: J'accuse (1938)

-J’accuse, 1919 film by Abel Gance, is considered to be one of the classics of French silent cinema, one of the first major films to deal with the Great War and one of the first major anti-war films.
-Heavily inspired by Gance’s own experiences in the trenches and partially made while the war was still raging on, it was very personal affair for its creator.
-Like with many of his great films, Gance was for years returning to it in order to re-edit it and create many different versions.
-In 1938 he went further and made eponymous sound remake, this time dealing not only with the First World War but another world war that was about to begin.
+J’accuse (1919), a film by Abel Gance, is considered one of the classics of French silent cinema, one of the first major films to deal with the Great War and one of the first major anti-war films.
+Heavily inspired by Gance’s own experiences in the trenches and partially made while the war was still raging, it was a very personal affair for its creator.
+As with many of his great films, Gance returned to it for years to re-edit it and create many different versions.
+In 1938 he went further and made an eponymous sound remake, this time dealing not only with the First World War but with another world war that was about to begin.

-The plot begins in 1918 at the Western Front near Verdun where French Army unit includes two men with very personal reasons to hate each other – François Laurin (played by Marcel Delaître) who discovers that his wife Edith (played by Line Noro) was being romantically pursued by his war comrade Jean Diaz (played by Victor Francen).
+The plot begins in 1918 at the Western Front near Verdun, where a French Army unit includes two men with very personal reasons to hate each other – François Laurin (played by Marcel Delaître), who discovers that his wife Edith (played by Line Noro) is being romantically pursued by his war comrade Jean Diaz (played by Victor Francen).
 Both men, however, choose to forego their rivalry for the sake of survival.
-Diaz has proven to be capable soldier, managing to survive patrol in the no man’s land – a task which means all but certain death.
-When another group of 12 soldiers, including Laurin, is sent into another of such suicidal missions, Diaz, who has failed to talk his superior officer Henri Chimay (played by Jean-Max) into postponing, volunteers to take replace another soldier.
-Laurin and Diaz are the only to return from patrol, but gravely wounded, with Laurin soon succumbing to his wounds.
-To make things even more tragic, patrol’s return coincided with the Armistice, meaning that the lives of 11 men were sacrificed for nothing.
-Much affected by survivors guilt, Diaz swears that he would do anything that lives of his comrades weren’t lost in vain and that the war he took part in is indeed the last.
-He neglects Edith and twenty years later catches attention of her daughter Helene (played by Renée Devillers).
-In an attempt to stop war, he has spent years in his workshop developing “steel glass”, impenetrable armour.
-But, much to his displeasure, Chimay, who is now a wealthy and politically connected industrialist, decides to sell his invention to French government as offensive weapon.
-As the very eve of the new war, Diaz visits the graveyard at Verdun and calls his fallen comrades to help him to stop it.
+Diaz has proven to be a capable soldier, managing to survive a patrol in no man’s land – a task which means almost certain death.
+When another group of 12 soldiers, including Laurin, is sent on another such suicidal mission, Diaz, who has failed to talk his superior officer Henri Chimay (played by Jean-Max) into postponing it, volunteers to replace another soldier.
+Laurin and Diaz are the only ones to return from the patrol, but are gravely wounded, with Laurin soon succumbing to his injuries.
+To make things even more tragic, the patrol’s return coincided with the Armistice, meaning that the lives of 11 men were sacrificed for nothing.

-Made almost two decades after the original, Gance’s remake of his work benefited from passage of time.
-Not only Gance got opportunity to add sound, but also his anti-war message became more focused after years of contemplation.
-There isn’t any patriotic celebration of French heroism nor condemnation of German barbarity.
-For Gance war is pointless and stupid, best seen at the beginning when dozen men are sent to certain death in a mission that have lost any meaning and sense.
-The only way for the Great War to make sense is to make that war the last so future generations wouldn’t have to suffer; that meant that any future war must be avoided at all cost.
-J’accuse was released in cinema at the time of Munich Agreement and in many ways reflected the general public sentiment in France and other Western countries that have supported it.
+Made almost two decades after the original, Gance’s remake of his work benefited from the passage of time.
+Not only did Gance get the opportunity to add sound, but his anti-war message also became more focused after years of contemplation.
+There is no patriotic celebration of French heroism nor condemnation of German barbarity.
+For Gance, war is pointless and stupid, best seen at the beginning when a dozen men are sent to certain death on a mission that has lost all meaning and sense.
+The only way for the Great War to make sense is to make that war the last so future generations would not have to suffer; that meant that any future war must be avoided at all costs.

 RATING: 5/10 (++)